-1. To provide access to goods and services for individuals with disabilities, as defined under the Ontario Human Rights Code.
+To provide access to goods and services for individuals with disabilities, as defined under the Human Rights Code.
 The Human Rights Code definition of “disability” is:

-i. any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device
+● Any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical coordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device.

-iii. a learning disability, or a dysfunction in one or more of the processes involved in understanding or using symbols or spoken language
+● A learning disability, or a dysfunction in one or more of the processes involved in understanding or using symbols or spoken language.

-v. an injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997 (“handicap”).
+● An injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act (“handicap”).

-3. To comply with AODA (Accessibility for Ontarians with Disabilities) as required.
+To comply with the Accessibility Act as required.
 This policy applies to all employees, agents, and contractors of the